 Can you drink in North Korea?

-One of the biggest misconceptions from foreigners and people that have never visited the DPRK is that there is a prohibition on drinking here.
-To the contrary, (and much like in the South) beer and, indeed, soju are very important parts of North Korean culture.
+One of the biggest misconceptions from foreigners that have never visited the DPRK is that there is a prohibition on drinking.
+To the contrary, and much like in South Korea, beer and soju are very important aspects of North Korean culture.

-And fun fact, kids: North Koreans even receive part of their monthly rations in beer!
-Now that’s what I call state planning.
+In fact, North Koreans receive part of their monthly rations in beer!
+They’re entitled to 5 litres of free beer each month.

 When you travel to North Korea, having a chat over a few beers with your local guides is indeed a rewarding experience.